Information for parents and whānau

 Offer to help

-Stay informed about what’s happening during the year by checking the University Calendar for key dates.
+Stay informed about what’s happening during the year by checking the University's key dates.

 Encourage getting involved